dekuan/thingTrust-trustp2p/README.md

 # Trustp2p
-peer to peer network of TrustNote.
+A peer to peer network framework by TrustNote Foundation.

 ## Architecture